pmbittner/Polypropylene/README.md

   }
   ```

 #### Further Utilities:
 - **Logging**: Polypropylene records errors and warnings with a custom logger.
                By default, logs are printed to `std::cout` and `std::cerr` but can be piped to any custom `ostream`.
-               Upon logging, timestamp, severity, and the function containing the log statement are printed.
+               Logging also records timestamp, severity, and the name of the function containing the log statement.
-               It provides several levels of severity for messages, such as `Info`, `Debug`, or `Error`.
+               Several levels of severity for messages, such as `Info`, `Debug`, or `Error`, are available.
-- **Path** data type for platform agnostic path specification, simplification, and navigation
+- **Path**: Struct for platform agnostic path specification, simplification, and navigation.
-- Inclusion of the [nlohmann::json library][1] for loading json files
+- Inclusion of the [nlohmann::json library][1] for loading json files.

 #### Customisations for Compile Time Minimisation